-Channel your inner Tarzan at this spacious playground filled with giant one-of-a-kind climbing structures like big wooden cars, planes and ships—all built by local volunteers out of wood and tires.
-The fenced in area for tinier tots means little kids can’t get lost on the big jungle gyms and the mini obstacle course filled with balance beams and rubberized wobbly bridges will keep the big kids happy.
-Daredevils of all ages will careen down the zipline in over and over.
+Channel your inner Tarzan at this spacious playground filled with giant, one-of-a-kind climbing structures like big wooden cars, planes and ships—all built by local volunteers out of wood and tires.
+The fenced area for tinier tots lets little kids play on the big jungle gyms without getting lost, and the mini obstacle course filled with balance beams and rubberized wobbly bridges will keep the big kids happy.
+Daredevils of all ages can careen down the zip line over and over.

 Don’t Miss: Check out the tire swing—it’s part climbing-structure, part wiggly thrill ride and big enough for the whole family pile on.

-Regatta is one of newest playgrounds in the state and already one of our very favorites—nestled in the giant South Mountain Reservation complex right near the Turtle Back Zoo next to the swan-boat-filled Orange reservoir.
+Regatta is one of our very favorites, nestled in the giant South Mountain Reservation complex right near Turtle Back Zoo and the swan-boat-filled Orange reservoir.
 The play area takes inspiration from its waterside location with an enormous ship centerpiece, complete with huge “rock” outcroppings that make for excellent climbing.
 There’s a mini boat for toddlers, a dragonfly seesaw, mushroom obstacle courses, cushy surfaces all around to prevent scrapes and plenty of nautical-inspired Adirondack chairs perfect for parent lounging.

 Don’t Miss: We love the massive boat structure (named “Lion’s Pride after the Essex County mascot) which features telescopes, climbing walls and slides.

-Not one, but three separate play structures, a cute zoo, pony rides for the kids, a huge carousel, some beautiful shady walking paths and a fabulous train ride (that gets an awesome haunted makeover in the fall) are all reasons to plan a day-long visit.
-Inside the playground, there’s a newly built toddler area designed around a sweet animal theme (we love the little owls and pine trees that decorate it), plus tall climbing towers, lots of wobbly balance beams, slides and rock walls galore.
-What’s more—most of the playgrounds here are ADA accessible, which means kids of all abilities have room to play.
+Three separate play structures, a cute zoo, pony rides for the kids, a huge carousel, beautiful, shady walking paths and a fabulous train ride (which gets an awesome haunted makeover in the fall) are all reasons to plan a day-long visit.
+Inside the playground, there’s a newly built toddler area with a sweet animal theme (we love the little owls and pine trees that decorate it), plus tall climbing towers, wobbly balance beams, slides and rock walls galore.
+Plus, most of the playgrounds here are ADA accessible, which means kids of all abilities can play.

-Don’t Miss: Check out the brand-new marsh-themed splash pad where kids can cool off and then get right back to play.
+Don’t Miss: Check out the marsh-themed splash pad where kids can cool off before getting right back to play.

 Near 659 Madison Hill Rd., Clark

-This fenced-in playground has a spongy, less-likely-your-kid-will-get-hurt ground, and is also right next to tennis courts, a huge rock climbing wall and (don't forget the helmets) a great skating area with lots of ramps.
-If skating isn't for your family, take a stroll on the half-mile walking path around the freshwater wetland.
+This fenced-in playground has a spongy ground that’s great for boo-boo prevention, and is also next door to tennis courts, a huge rock climbing wall and a great skating area with lots of ramps.
+If skating isn’t for your family, take a stroll on the half-mile walking path around the freshwater wetland.

 78 Eyland Ave., Succasunna

-This spot's rocketship and sea vessel will definitely be a hit with your astronaut-in-training or pirate-to-be, but it's the beautiful murals and painted peekholes that really set this fenced-in playground apart from the rest!
+This spot’s rocket ship and sea vessel will definitely be a hit with your astronaut-in-training or pirate-to-be, but it’s the beautiful murals and painted peepholes that really set this fenced-in playground apart from the rest.

 Perrineville Rd., Jamesburg

-Thompson park has all the playground staples, but it's also home to a mini zoo!
-Stop by the fenced-in wildlife area to visit the deer and feed the ducks.
-(Note: NJ Division of Fish and Wildlife strongly discourages feeding wild deer.)
+Thompson has all the playground staples, but it’s also home to a mini zoo!
+Stop by the fenced-in wildlife area to visit the deer and feed the ducks (note: The NJ Division of Fish and Wildlife strongly discourages feeding wild deer).

 Which playgrounds do you love?
-Let us know of any great ones we might have missed!
+Let us know any great ones we missed in the comments.